 - attend meetings of the Research & Development committee if UK resident (funding additional to the prize money is only available within the UK for travel costs associated with these meetings)

-- submit an abstract on research for presentation at the Society’s annual Newer Researchers conference in December 2022
+- submit an abstract on research for presentation at the Society’s Annual Research Conference in December 2023

 - provide a fully referenced research paper on the outcome of their research project for publication by SRHE and possible presentation to a relevant research group or Society Network.